joshua-redfield/lauf/README.txt

 d.
 Terminal commands with '$' aren't working
    Make sure you didn't make any mistakes with using the commands arguements. 'help with COMMAND' Some commands do not output to the standard output, This can't be helped.
-e.
-Tweet.sh says that it was successful, but nothing was posted!
-   Make sure that your supertweet.net account is activated, and the tweet_user and tweet_pass reflects on the supertweet.net account settings!

 2d.
 Command Line Options
 Running Lauf with no command line options will just execute Lauf normally.